C-CDA® Rendering Tool Challenge

 - The winning entries will reside on Github and made freely available on the HL7 website for use

-- Winners will receive a complimentary registration and be encouraged to attend the HL7 30th Annual Plenary meeting (September 18-23, 2016 in Baltimore, Maryland) where they can demonstrate their tool for attendees.
+- The overall winner will receive a complimentary registration and be encouraged to attend the HL7 30th Annual Plenary meeting (September 18-23, 2016 in Baltimore, Maryland) where they can demonstrate their tool for attendees.

 - HL7's Clinical Document Architecture (CDA) standard